|

 outside Oregon, Weber accompanying both with a melodically

 equal-tempered bass demonstration.
+Mark

 Walker turns in an infinitely engaging session on drums and percussion,